Relintai/pandemonium_engine_docs/community/contributing/building_the_manual.md

 `classes/` folder and run `make` again.
 This will drop the class references from the final HTML documentation but will keep the rest intact.

+Note:
-.. note:: If you delete the `classes/` folder, do not use `git add .` when
+ If you delete the `classes/` folder, do not use `git add .` when
           working on a pull request or the whole `classes/` folder will be removed when you commit.
 See `#3157
           ( https://github.com/godotengine/godot-docs/issues/3157 )` for more